oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -13

+* Add short security consideraiton on redirects and ttl
 * fix CORS spec to specific version
 * explain KYC
 * link implementation guidance to exp and ttl in Status List Token definition